joshuareagan/doc-drafts/Hoon-Ch1-5.md

 A gate:  [$ [sample context]]
 ```

-The `$` arm is the code for producing the output value, the sample is the input value, and the context is any other data necessary for `$` to run correctly.
+To reiterate, the `$` arm is the code for producing the output value, the sample is the input value, and the context is any other data necessary for `$` to run correctly.

 As a tree, a gate looks like the following: